A major milestone in the life of any restoration project has been met- I have applied basecoat and clearcoat paint!

 In April I got done with the 928 and turned back to the Etype.
 By this time, I had contacted the painter to come do an inspection.
 Well, he had returned to work but was way behind and politely declined to be drug into my project.
 After some discussion with my Glasurit rep, it seems that every body shop in the area is experiencing labor shortages.
 The fact that no one wanted to deal with my one off project was evident.
 I can take a hint.
 I decided to go ahead and shoot this car myself.
 After all, I had already applied basecoat/clearcoat to the interior, the bottom, the engine frames, and the inside of the bonnet.
 Although I was previously intimidated by the difficulties of applying metalflake (opalescent), the Glasurit basecoat had applied beautifully up to this point.
 BTW, one side benefit of my winter break was that the primer had ample time to stabilize.

 There were a couple of reasons I wanted to get a painter to shoot the car.
 I envariably seem to develop runs in my clearcoat, which are a pain, but not impossible, to fix.
-I also thought that taking the car to a professional paint booth might yield benefits.
+I also thought that taking the car to a professional paint booth might yield intangible benefits.
 Whatever, once I felt the car was ready, I turned to getting my paint booth absolutely ready.

 I have a dedicated room in my shop for painting, with cross flow filtered recirculating air.
 I have painted a few cars in a homemade booth with no air flow.
 Once you paint with air flow, the benefits are very evident.
 There is virtually no “fog” of suspended paint particles in the air.
 You can filter the air flow, reducing clag in your paint.
 And the excess paint tends to wind up in the return filters, rather than becoming a sticky mess on the floor.
 I started by giving the booth a deep cleaning, trying to remove all dirt and dust.
 Two nights in a row, I set off insecticide bombs to clear out the insect population.
 I then hung plastic sheet on all the walls.
 I purchased high quality filters, which filter the air exiting to the room.
 The suction filters load up with paint pretty quickly, so I use lower quality filters there.
 And I installed water trap filters on my air supply lines.

 So the booth was ready and the car was ready.
 Except for one annoying detail.
 My Glasurit rep had warned me that there was a known issue with the primer I was using (285-60).
 He said this primer was very popular with restorers because it could be applied to generous film thicknesses and then sanded back to the correct profile.
 But, it may be a feature or it may be a bug, the primer “heals” itself over time, basically it shrinks, such that sanding scratches are filled in.
 Although coarse sanding scratches must be removed, a P600 scratch is necessary for the basecoat to mechanically bond.
 He had anecdotal horror stories of guys making their final prep surfaces too smooth and the paint would just flake off a short time after application.
-His recommended solution was to “scratch” all the too be painted surfaces with P600 grit or grey Scotchbrite within 12 hours of applying the basecoat.
+His recommended solution was to “scratch” all the to be painted surfaces with P600 grit or grey Scotchbrite within 12 hours of applying the basecoat.
 Sheesh, what a pain in the ass!

 So on a Friday morning, I hit the shop around 9 (yeah, I know call me slack!) and proceeded to wet sand the entire car with a combination of P600 using a random orbital palm sander on the exterior and Scotchbrite on the secondary surfaces.
 Then I had to triple clean the car with water, solvent cleaner, and water based cleaner.
 Then I proceeded to masking/taping all the openings and surfaces not requiring paint.
 I forgot to photograph the car after the masking but here is a shot of it after applying the basecoat.